SEND Information Report

 The Importance of provision for children with special educational needs and disabilities

-St. Helen’s C of E Primary School is a mainstream school who believe that everyone has the right to be educated and be part of our school community.
+St. Helen’s Church of England School is a mainstream school who believe that everyone has the right to be educated and be part of our school community.
 We are committed to the promotion of equality and diversity.
 In so doing, we realise the valuable contribution, which all members of the school community can make to our school.

 In recent years approximately 15% of children within our school have been deemed to have a special educational need or disability of one kind or another.
 Children have a special educational need if they have a learning difficulty, which requires additional or specific provision to be put in place for them.